List of New York metropolitan area sports teams

-This is a list of professional and semi-professional sports teams based in the New York metropolitan area, including from New York City, Long Island, Lower Hudson Valley, Northern and Central New Jersey, and parts of Western Connecticut.
+This is a list of professional and semi-professional sports teams based in the New York metropolitan area, including from New York City, Long Island, the lower Hudson Valley, northern and central New Jersey, and parts of western Connecticut.
 The collective area has a population of over twenty million people, making it the largest in the United States and among the top ten in the world.
 It also has the greatest concentration of professional sports teams of any region in the country with teams in all of the major professional sports leagues, including baseball, basketball, football, hockey, and soccer.

 All of the major pro franchises are found within the five boroughs of New York City or approximately thirty miles of the center of Manhattan, near mass transit and highway access.
 These teams are part of the global New York City media market.
-Though some are based in New Jersey or Long Island, in proximity to Manhattan, the teams receive national and international media coverage generally defining them as dually being part of their location of origin (town or city, and state) and primarily the New York metropolitan area.
-Having acquired exclusive territorial rights in their respective leagues of the region or up to fifty to seventy-five miles of their base, teams can receive local broadcasting within this range, and have say over sharing rights with other teams.
+Though some are based in New Jersey or Long Island, in proximity to Manhattan, the teams receive national and international media coverage generally defining them as both being part of their location of origin (town or city, and state) and primarily the New York metropolitan area.
+Having acquired exclusive territorial rights in their respective leagues within the region or up to fifty to seventy-five miles of their base, teams can receive local broadcasting within this range, and have a say over sharing rights with other teams.
 This range theoretically encompasses the bounds of the New York metropolitan area and the recognition of the teams belonging to and representing the entire region.

-Other division league franchises, either found within or outside of the thirty mile New York City media market range, are mostly associated by their town or city, and state, rather than the whole metropolitan area, while still belonging to it.
+Other division league franchises, either found within or outside of the thirty-mile New York City media market range, are mostly associated by their town or city, and state, rather than the whole metropolitan area, while still belonging to it.
 Media coverage varies locally.
 Collegiate teams are similarly identified with their location.
 Still, they are acknowledged and principally followed by the name of their schools, and receive local and national coverage depending on their division, conference, sport, standing, and popularity.